Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Falcons stats and trends

-- The Falcons have covered the spread twice this year when underdogs by 2.5 points or more (in six chances).
+- This year, the Falcons have just two ATS wins in six games as an underdog of 2.5 points or more.

-- Atlanta has hit the over in 41.7% of its opportunities this year (five times in 12 games with a set point total).
+- Atlanta has gone over the point total in 41.7% of its opportunities this year (five times in 12 games with a set point total).

 - This season the Falcons have turned the ball over 19 times, five more than the Panthers' takeaways (14).